WanjiruNjunge/balancer/README.md

 # Load Balancer Project

 This project implements a load balancer using Python and Docker, designed to distribute incoming network traffic across multiple servers.
 This ensures no single server bears too much demand.
 By spreading the requests across multiple servers, it increases reliability and availability within your application.
-The project is based on the principles outlined in `DS_Assign_LB_2024.pdf` document, adapted to the specific implementation details found in the codebase.
+The project is based on the principles outlined in a Load Balancer Assignment, adapted to the specific implementation details found in the codebase.

 ## Overview

-The load balancer utilizes consistent hashing to distribute the load evenly among a pool of servers.
+The load balancer implemented utilizes consistent hashing to distribute the load evenly among a pool of servers.
 It's built on Flask, a lightweight WSGI web application framework in Python, to handle incoming requests and forward them to the appropriate backend server.

 ## Key Components